ArindamNag123/EDA-on-Churn-analysis/README.md

  ![image](https://github.com/user-attachments/assets/6ffd30a6-d776-4685-bdc3-2802a2b10b6a)

- For now customer ID column is not required, hence its dropped.
+ For now customer ID, Tenure column is not required, hence its dropped.

  **Univariate Analysis**